 Since the early days of the cognitive linguistics revolution in the 1980s, evidence for the role of metaphor in shaping thought has grown from a trickle to a torrent.
 Yet some of the most compelling evidence for the effect of metaphor was already available from the field of witness testimony.
 For example, Elizabeth Loftus and her colleagues asked subjects who had watched a video of a traffic incident: "About how fast were the cars going when they X into each other?".
 Significantly higher estimates of speed were given when 'X' was smashed, compared to collided, bumped or hit.
 Similar discrepancies have been found when subjects were asked to estimate people’s height depending on whether the word tall or short was used.

 My favourite example of scientists not thinking through the effects of a sticky name is when they started to use the term 'junk’ DNA for the vast majority of DNA that didn’t appear to do anything useful.
-As soon as I heard the term I said “Nature doesn’t do ‘junk’.
+The first time I heard the term I said, “Nature doesn’t do ‘junk’.
 It just means we don’t understand what this DNA does yet.”
 Our understanding of DNA has since expanded and it has recently been confirmed that much of this ‘junk’ is vital for ‘regulating’ genes.
-I wonder whether the ‘junk’ label had any effect on delaying these discoveries.
+I wonder whether the ‘junk’ label had any effect on delaying these discoveries since it is hard to get a grant to study 'junk'.
 It certainly fooled lots of people into thinking scientists had a complete map of the human genome.

 An interesting and often unconscious way of labelling akin to metaphor is metonymy.
-Perhaps the most common type of metonymy uses part of a thing or process as the name for the whole thing or process, e.g. “Downing Street issued a statement”.
+The most common type of metonymy uses part of a thing or process as the name for the whole thing or process, e.g. “Downing Street issued a statement”.
 Here the street the Prime Minister lives in stands for the entire office of the head of government.
 Once you ‘get’ metonymy you’ll find examples of it all over the place.
-For an example close to home, we need look no further than ‘clean’.
-It started out as a metaphor and is more and more being used metonymically.
+For examples, we need look no further than ‘clean’ and 'agile'.
+They started out as metaphors and are more and more being used metonymically.

 In terms of the labelling effect, by directing our attention to a part, metonymy can reduce our appreciation of the whole.

 All labels direct attention in a certain way.
 We are constantly assessing our experience against our values and preferences.
 Some labels come with a presupposed valence.
 ‘Creativity’ for example is generally regarded as positive, while ‘worry’ is considered negative.
-Other words are more more centrally located on our personal and cultural evaluation scales.
-These labels are more or less neutral.
+Other words that are more centrally located on our personal and cultural evaluation scales are relatively neutral labels.

 If you examine any of the words in the standard Clean Language question set, you’ll find they have a neutral valence.
 This is no accident.
 Apart from the obvious desire to not contaminate, David Grove reformed an idea of Freud’s.
 Psychoanalysts were trained to be blank slates onto which their patients could project and transfer their repressed urges.
 Grove took a sideways step.
 Instead of projecting on to him, he created contexts – “psychoactive psychescapes” – where clients projected on to themselves.